yasmine1998/Deep_RL_Project/README.md

 ## Getting Started
 This is an example of how you may set up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps on one of the two project folders.
 ### Prerequisites
  * Gym and its dependencies:
 ```python